-Fair Political Practices Commission (FPPC) for the Golden State voted 3-1 to prohibit anyone running for office in the U.S. state of California from receiving donations in cryptocurrencies because it is difficult to track the origin of such donations and there are concerns related to political transparency when cryptocurrency is used for these donation.
+Fair Political Practices Commission (FPPC) for the Golden State voted 3-1 to prohibit anyone running for office in the U.S. state of California from receiving donations in cryptocurrencies because it is difficult to track the origin of such donations and there are concerns related to political transparency when cryptocurrency is used for these donations.

 The decision followed "extensive research," discussion with stakeholders, and public debate among commissioners according to a commission representative.
 Commissioners also said there still will be further debate and analysis on the issue in the future.

 The U.S. Federal Election Commission allows political donations made in cryptocurrencies according to a 2014 ruling.
 California joins some other states like South Carolina that also prohibits these kinds of political donations.
 The states of North Carolina and Kansas have also rejected petitions to allow cryptocurrency donations in past elections.
 However, some states like Colorado permits cryptocurrency funding but place a limit on the amount that can be donated.
-Colorado places a limit on the amount of anonymous contributions.
+Colorado places a limit on the number of anonymous contributions.

 In June 2018, Oregon Secretary of State Dennis Richardson requested that political campaigns in the state of Oregon be given the right to receive donations in Bitcoin and other cryptocurrencies.